Definition, Etiology, PathogenesisTop

 b) Treatment of local symptoms (pruritus, burning sensation, pain) using warm sitz baths may be helpful.
 Suppositories/ointments containing ingredients such as local anesthetics and hydrocortisone have little science to support their use; however, some patients report relief.

 2) Office-based procedures: In patients with grade I, II, and III hemorrhoids in whom medical treatment is ineffective, obliteration of hemorrhoidal tissue is performed in an outpatient setting.
 Available techniques include sclerotherapy, bipolar diathermy, infrared coagulation, and rubber band ligation.
-Rubber band ligation is the most common and effective method of the office-based procedures but it still requires multiple repeat treatments.
+Rubber band ligation is the most common and effective method of office-based procedures but it still requires multiple repeat treatments.

 Thrombosed external hemorrhoids may require incision and evacuation of thrombus in patients who present within 72 hours of the onset of symptoms.
 Patients presenting later should be followed up without intervention because the pain associated with thrombosis usually resolves spontaneously within 7 to 10 days.
 Most patients do not require any intervention.